Butler scores 38 as Heat beat 76ers

 Five-time All-Star Jimmy Butler -- playing against the team that traded him last year -- scored a season-high 38 points in just 29 minutes to lead the host Miami Heat past the Philadelphia 76ers 137-106 on Monday night.
 It was the second-highest-scoring regulation game in Heat history.
 Miami shot 56.5 percent from the floor, including 16-of-32 on three-pointers.

-Butler made 14 of 22 shots from the floor, including 2 of 2 on three-pointers.
-Prior to this game, he had missed 13 consecutive three-pointers.
+Butler made 14 of 20 shots from the floor, including 2 of 2 on 3-pointers.
+Prior to this game, he had missed 13 consecutive 3-pointers.
 Butler also made all eight of his free throws on Monday as the Heat improved to 22-3 at home this season.
 Goran Dragic added 24 points and six assists, and Bam Adebayo had 18 points, a game-high 11 assists and eight rebounds as Miami clinched the season series over Philadelphia, 3-1.

 Starting power forward Meyers Leonard, who was coming off his best game of the season with 18 points and 14 rebounds, sprained his left ankle and did not return.
 Leonard finished with three points and five rebounds.
 Backup shooting guard Tyler Herro, coming off a 23-point game, injured his right foot and did not return.
 He finished with two points.